belzecue/RabidTunes-rabid-hole-punch-server/README.md

 You can implement a client for this server in any game engine of your choice, [but you have one already available for the Godot game engine here](https://gitlab.com/RabidTunes/rabid-hole-punch-godot)

-In case you want to implement your own client, here is the workflow and the UDP packets you have to send to the server in order to the hole punch process to work:
+**In case you want to implement your own client**, here is the workflow and the UDP packets you have to send to the server in order to the hole punch process to work:

 ### 1 (Host) - Create session request - `h:<sessionname>:<playername>:<maxplayers>:<sessionpassword>`